 Any employee who believes that he/she is performing work outside his/her job description shall be granted a job audit on the work being performed.
-A written request for a job audit or reclassification will be submitted through the Union and a written decision returned by management within sixty (60) days.
+A written request for a job audit or reclassification will be submitted through the Union and a written decision returned by management within 60 days.
 If the job audit creates a reclassification for that employee, the affected employee(s) shall receive any retroactive increase in pay that was created by the reclassification.

-ARTICLE 2 PROBATIONARY EMPLOYEES
+ARTICLE II.
+PROBATIONARY EMPLOYEES

-Employees shall be "probationary employees" for his/her first twelve (12) months of employment with the Sheriff's Office.
+Employees shall be "probationary employees" for one (1) year.
 No matter concerning the discipline, layoff, transfer or termination of a probationary employee shall be subject to the grievance and arbitration procedures.
 A probationary employee shall have no seniority except as otherwise provided in this Agreement, until he/she has completed his/her probationary period.
 Upon completion of his/her probationary period, he/she will acquire seniority from his/her date of hire.

-ARTICLE 3 SAVINGS CLAUSE
+ARTICLE III.
+SAVINGS CLAUSE